ttu/ttu.github.io/_posts/2024-9-21-database-sharding-and-partitioning.md

 ## PostgreSQL and Citus

-Sharding and distributed table require a database that supports it.
-In this example PostgreSQL with Citus extension are used.
+Sharding and distributed table require a database that supports them.
+In this example, PostgreSQL with Citus extension is used.

 __Postgres__ is a relational database that supports SQL. __Citus__ is an extension that transforms Postgres into a distributed database.
 Citus is a horizontally scalable extension for PostgreSQL that distributes data and queries across multiple nodes.

 Data is sharded and distributed among the worker nodes based on the sharding key.
 Each shard is stored on one or more worker nodes, depending on the replication factor.
 This means that each worker node holds a subset of the data, not a full copy of the entire distributed table.

-Sharding the data always depends on the use case and what is the most likely way that data is queried.
+Sharding data always depends on the use case and the most likely way the data will be queried

 In Citus, you can't explicitly define which specific keys go to which shard or worker.
 Citus distributes data using a hash-based sharding mechanism on the specified sharding key.